 Mr. Carter is a registered professional forester in British Columbia and has over 40 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
-As a former Managing Partner at Brookfield Asset Management, Mr. Carter led Brookfield's timberlands portfolio growing the busines from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3.7 million acres under management in the United States, Canada and Brazil.
+As a former Managing Partner at BAM, Mr. Carter led BAM's timberlands portfolio growing the business from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3.7 million acres under management in the United States, Canada and Brazil.
 Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American paper and forest products companies.
 He is a director of Enercare, SelectSeed Ltd., SemiosBio Technologies and West Fraser Timber Co.
 Ltd. He is a resident of West Vancouver, British Columbia, Canada.
-From 2006 to 2015, Mr. Carter was the President and Chief Executive Officer of the Corporation.